phnx-im/docs/src/threat_model/qualitative/metadata.md

 - links between identities and pseudonyms
 - links between identities and aliases

-Note that unlinkability between identities and pseudonyms or aliases only applies to servers with a sufficiently large number of users.
+Note that unlinkability between identities and pseudonyms or aliases only applies to servers with a sufficiently large number of user accounts.

 #### Client pseudonyms (QS)